 A relative or close friend can add you as an authorized user on their credit card account.
 You don’t need to possess a credit card either physically, so there’s limited risk for the account holder.
 As an authorized user, the account appears on your credit report.

 FICO factors authorized users into their credit scoring model.
 It’s an effective way to increase your credit score quickly to improve your odds of qualifying to buy or rent.

 Pay the balances on your credit card accounts

 Credit utilization ratios are the current balance of your credit account compared to the card limit.
 The lower your balance, the higher your score will be.
 Lower your utilization ratio under 15% to ensure your credit score is as high as possible.
 Here you can read more tips to increase your credit scores fast.

 The numbers and experts tend to agree that buying a home has more advantages than renting does.

-Renting is great for people who move around a lot to don’t expect to stay in a property or location for too long.
+Renting is great for people who move around a lot, so don’t expect to stay in a property or location for too long.

-Renting is cheaper than buying is, only if you plan on staying in a home for 3 years, or less.
+Renting is cheaper than buying, only if you plan to stay in a home for 3 years, or less.

 If you don’t plan on moving for at least 4 or 5 years, then buying has many advantages over renting.